 “The Nature Conservancy is known for working with partners representing a variety of geographies, political affiliations and industries in pursuit of our mission to conserve the lands and waters on which all life depends,” says Bill Kunze, executive director of TNC’s office in Pennsylvania.
 “We welcome this opportunity to engage the craft beer industry and beer lovers in conserving nature in the Keystone State and around the country.”

-Both organizations appreciate the relevance America’s forests have for clean water, and also a brewery’s bottom line.
-In fact, 95 percent of beer is water, and more than half of America’s water comes from our forests.
+During October and in the future, TNC and Tröegs plan to hold regular events showcasing both of their products: nature conservation and beer.
+Both organizations appreciate the relevance America’s forests have for a brewery’s bottom line: 95 percent of beer is water, and more than half of America’s water comes from our forests.

 “America’s forests improve the quality, and quantity, of water supplies in many ways—shading streams and lakes to prevent evaporation; filtering sediment and pollution; and securing soil so it can store water like a sponge,” says Josh Parrish, director of TNC’s Working Woodlands program, which engages forest landowners in sustainably managing productive forestlands to benefit wildlife and people.